Discrete Poisson hardcore 1D model and reinfections: Generating functions

 \begin{corollary} Let $\Pi_r(L)=\frac{\be^r t^{(L+1)r-L}}{(1-t)(1-(1-\be)t)^r}$ for $r\ge 1$ and $\Pi_0(L)=\frac{1}{1-t}$.
 Then $\sum_{N=0}^\infty \pi_r(N,L) t^N=\Pi_r(L)-\Pi_{r+1}(L)$ for \ $r\ge 1$.
 This immediately gives that $\sum_{r=0}^\infty \pi_r(N,L)=1$ for any $N,L$. \sq \end{corollary}

 One can use this corollary to make the formulas for $\pi_r$ quite explicit: directly expressed in terms of the binomial coefficients.
 The sums there can be calculated using the standard combinatorial identities.
-The number of terms in the resulting formulas depend only on $r$, and they can be used as $\lim_{N\to \infty} L/N=\nu>0$.